oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Deleting accounts of removed users can help your application comply with data retention regulations.
 And over time, storing and backing up information every user who has ever used your app, instead of only tracking active accounts, can get expensive in both storage costs and backup/restore process duration.

-Here's how you can implement user deletion in `scim.ts`:
+Here's how you can implement user deletion.
+Go ahead and copy/paste the following code to your `apps/api/src/scim.ts` file:

 ```ts
 // Delete Users